Timendus/chip8-binary-format/CHIP-8 binary format.md

 # CHIP-8 binary format

-_A file format for CHIP-8 ROMs that can hold interpreter settings and other meta-data._
+_A file format for CHIP-8 programs that can hold multiple ROMs, interpreter settings and other meta-data._

-**This project is under development, and this spec is not yet finished.
-It will probably undergo changes in the future.**
+**Be warned: This spec may undergo changes while it is at version zero.
+Feel free to implement it, but don't be surprised when things change until we release the first official format: version one.**

 Over the years there have been countless extensions to CHIP-8; adding colour, input devices, more advanced sound capabilities or just errors in the